-Universities and Colleges Admissions Services data published last week shows that 58,550 people applied for a nursing degree by 30 June this year in the UK, up from 50,880 in 2019, a rise of 15%.
+Universities and Colleges Admissions Services data published last week shows that there were 58,550 applications for a nursing degree by 30 June this year in the UK, up from 50,880 in 2019, a rise of 15%.

 However, the Royal College of Nursing has warned a ‘much larger increase’ is needed ‘to get anywhere close’ to the Government’s target of 50,000 more nurses in the NHS in England by 2023.